Pingasmaster/introduction-linux/docs/contents/tp1.md

 ```bash
 $ mkdir -p vivant/plante/fleur tp_shell/tp1/exos/ex1/
 ```
 5. The `bash` shell (which is your default shell) has a feature that saves a lot of time and avoids typos: automatic completion.
 It is done with the tabulation key (the key to the left of the `a` key).
-Enter the following characters (the tabulation key is represented below by `<Tab>`) and see the result in the terminal:
+Enter the following characters (the tabulation key <kbd>⇥ Tab</kbd> is represented below by `<Tab>`) and see the result in the terminal:
 ```bash
 $ mkd<Tab> vi<Tab><Tab><Tab>roses
 ```